Investitionsbank Berlin

 The Investitionsbank Berlin (IBB) is a development bank and central promotional institute of the state of Berlin.
 The aim of the funding is the Berlin economy and housing construction.

 The main task of IBB is business development of small and medium-sized enterprises (SME).
 With the monetary promotion offers, a comprehensive financing consultation and a management and business-oriented promotion and loan processing.
 The focus for IBB is innovative, technology-oriented companies based in Berlin.
-In addition, IBB offers individual financing solutions for investors in the area of real estate promotion.
+In addition, IBB offers financing for investors in the area of real estate promotion.